akononovicius/physRisk-content-repository/pages/students.md

 Slug: students
 Order: 5

 We are always happy to accept students from different backgrounds (physics, mathematics, social sciences) who would be interested in complex socio-economic systems.
-Having good skills in programming or mathematics would be extremely helpful as well as having a good grasp of statistical physics or social sciences, but these are surely not mandatory as with proper determination and with enough effort anything can be learned.
+Having good skills in programming or mathematics would be extremely helpful as well as having a good grasp of statistical physics or social sciences, but these are surely not mandatory as with proper determination and with enough effort anything can be learnt.

 ## Completed thesis, term papers and internships